DIY-NAMICsystem/Hardware_Documentation/Chapter_3.OM1_Shield/README.md

 ### Note on the Chip Socket

 The chip socket and the H-bridge chip have directionality.
 When soldering on the chip socket and inserting the H-bridge chip, make sure the semicircle is aligned according to the arrow.
 The semicircle in the chip determines the location of pin 1.
 As can be seen from **Figure 6**, pin 1 starts from the upper left corner where the semicircle is located.
-For more details on how the H-bridge connects to the solenoid, see the diagram below **Figure 6**.
-Also you might have realized that the socket doesn’t actually have directionality (only H-Bridges do).
-However, I do recommend aligning the socket as well since it would be easier to remember the direction when inserting in the H-bridge.
+For more details on how the H-bridge connects to the solenoid, see the diagram below While the socket doesn’t actually have directionality (only H-Bridges do), it is recommened to align the socket to ensured proper H-bridge directionality.

 <p align="center">
     <img title = "figure5" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_3.OM1_Shield/imgs/Figure_5.png?raw=true" align=center width=300/><br><br>